Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Characterizing the NSINs and USE CASES

-The purpose of this section is to provide a detailed characterization of NSIN, focusing on its structure, specificity, and design considerations.
-Additionally, promising use cases for NSIN will be presented.
+The purpose of this section is to provide a detailed characterization of NSINs, focusing on its structure, specificity, and design considerations.
+Additionally, promising use cases for NSINs will be presented.